-INTRODUCING NonStop SQLTM DATABASE TECHNOLOGY.
+INTRODUCING NonStop SOLTM DATABASE TECHNOLOGY.

 Tandem has now combined SQL productivity and high-performance OLTP in the same relational database management system.
-Users can read, write and update data anywhere in the Tandem network with total data productive whether you're processing transactions in high volume from a central site or many distributed sites.
+Users can read, write and update data anywhere in the Tandem network with total data integrity.

-integrity.
 They also have local database autonomy so that local processing continues when other parts of the database in the network are unavailable.